Stephen R. Donaldson: The Man Who

 The Man Who is a series of mystery novels written by Donaldson and published under the pseudonym Reed Stephens, derived from his full name, "Stephen Reeder Donaldson".
+The books focus on the partnership of private detectives Mick Axbrewder and Ginny Fistoulari.
 Donaldson "always hated" writing under a false name, but was forced to do so by his publisher, Ballantine Books, who had a firm belief in "category publishing" and thought that readers would feel betrayed if books of such different genres were published under the name of a single author.
 However, the books sold poorly even when they were re-printed under Donaldson's name by Tor/Forge Books.